 Yes, he did!

-How do you go about reinterpreting your father’s material?
+How do you reinterpret your father’s material?

 I don’t listen to the original version a lot because I’m afraid what will come out will be similar to what was done before.
 Also, I do it out of respect.
 I make sure that I know the lyrics and the melody and I pick a range, a starting note, see how high the tune goes and I find a comfortable register.
 Then I pick chords and harmonies I want to go with and I sing it in broken time.
-In the case of Convergencia, for example, I also thought of how uncomfortable my father must have felt when people told him he couldn’t, or shouldn’t sing the song, and I tried to put myself in his state of mind.
+With Convergencia, for example, I also thought of how uncomfortable my father must have felt when people told him he couldn’t, or shouldn’t sing the song, and I tried to put myself in his state of mind.

-One week before we went into the studio I was at my mother’s house and I was completely blocked, I couldn’t come up with anything and my mother said, “When you go home it will come to you,” and it did.
+One week before we went into the studio I was at my mother’s house and I was blocked, I couldn’t come up with anything and my mother said, “When you go home it will come to you,” and it did.

 Either way, your interpretation makes a strong statement.